-Document archiving is the long-term secure storage of documents that are not in use right now.
+Document archiving is the process of storing documents that are no longer in use now in secure storage.

 These are fixed documents – documents that can't or shouldn't be changed or edited – that are not accessed or used regularly.
-Archiving inactive papers is frequently essential for legal or compliance reasons or in case they are required for an audit.
+Archiving inactive papers is essential for legal or compliance reasons or in case they are required for an audit.
 As such, archived papers need to be effortlessly retrievable, even if they are not positioned in regular usage.
-Only inactive documents are nominees for archiving.

-Documents that are dynamic and utilized in the day-to-day systems of a business are not adequate for archiving – they require to stay in active use.
-(For all those documents that you do not require to archive?
+Documents that are dynamic and utilized in the day-to-day systems of a business are not a good fit for archiving – they require to stay in active use.
+(For all those documents that you do not need to archive?
 Shoot them away when you are done with them)

 You can archive both digital and physical documents.

-Digitizing traditional documents into an electronic archive is the preferred strategy for many institutions, as storing electronic documents in the long term is easier and more cost beneficial.
+Many institutions prefer to digitize paper documents into an electronic archive.
+Because storing electronic documents in the long term is easier and saves costs.

 So, some institutions have hybrid archives that comprise both digital and physical documents.

-When it arrives to archiving documents, there are 3 major storage solutions: physical archiving, electronic archiving, and scan-on-demand storage.
+When it arrives to archiving documents, there are three major storage solutions: physical archiving, electronic archiving, and scan-on-demand storage.
 Let’s see a summary of each of them.